About CLUE

 Researcher Jim Paskert joined the team in 2004 and Tom Kowalczk

-including; archival research, Great Lakes history, Great Lakes
+and survey including; archival research, Great Lakes history, Great Lakes

 ship construction styles and techniques, underwater search equipment